luvies/SpaceEngineers_IngameScriptingBase/README.md

 This is possible to [CyberVic](http://forum.keenswh.com/members/cybervic.3115311/) on the KeenSWH forums for coming up with a guide to setting the base file up.
 I doubt I would have done this without [this](http://forum.keenswh.com/threads/guide-setting-up-visual-studio-for-programmable-block-scripting.7225319/) post.

 The template file is fully commented in order to enhance your understanding of the ingame programming (writing it certainly did for me).
 The tips included in the file I will hopefully update in the future as I discover more bits and as the game changes.
 Also, the basic layout of the `Program`, `Save`, and `Main` functions are taken from the default code the programmable block gives you.

+I haven't tested the build program on large scripts, I believe that it should be fine but take a long time because the regex will take a while to process (if you leave it, it should be fine).
+Finally, the builder program is actually based on a script I wrote (which I decided to immediately convert to C#), which you can find [here](https://gist.github.com/Gorea235/26c85a150d7f94c768960fcda9734014) (if you're interested).